A Blog is Another Way to Express Our Selves When Writing on

 - I have always loved words.

-I was one of those kids who would run to dictionaries to look up words I didnt know.
+I was one of those kids who would run to dictionaries to look up words I didn’t

-- As such, its weird to experience how my love of words and wordplay has actually made an impact.
+As such, it’s weird to experience how my love of words and wordplay has actually

 - I was just being silly, shifting the syllabic break one letter to the left.

-- I started using the word in my posts, and some folks, when emailing me, would use
+I started using the word in my posts, and some folks, when emailing me, would use

 - I enjoyed its crudeness, its dissonance.

 - These sites (mine included!) tend to be a kind of information upchucking.

 “Blog” would have likely died a forgotten death had it not been for one

 thing: In August of 1999, Pyra Labs released “Blogger”.
 And with that,